igrishaev/blog/_posts/2024-11-15-ring-jdk-adapter.md

 Sometimes you want a local HTTP server in Clojure, e.g. for testing or mocking purposes.
 There is a number of adapters for Ring but all of them rely on third party servers like Jetty, Undertow, etc. Running them means to fetch plenty of dependencies.
-This is tolerable to some extend, yet sometimes you really want something quick and simple.
+This is tolerable to some extent, yet sometimes you really want something quick and simple.

 Since version 9 or 11 (I don't remember for sure), Java ships its own HTTP